JulioFS/py4web-vscode-installation/localSSL.md

 Although this guide was meant to be used as a guideline to have a full-working SSL environment for py4web development under VSCode, this could also be used for any kind of local web development that requires SSL.

-This document targets Linux OS (Pop!_OS), which should work on any ubuntu-related systems, for other flavors of Linux, or for Windows, your mileage may vary.
+This document targets Linux OS (Specifically Pop!_OS), which should work on any ubuntu-related systems, for other flavors of Linux, or for Windows, your mileage may vary.

 ### User Story
-I need to do local development using SSL, for this example, I will use a custom dev domain based on my main domain which is `techfuel.net`, we'll cll this new domain <code><b>dev</b>.techfuel.net</code>.
+I need to do local development using SSL, for this example, I will use a custom dev domain based on my main domain which is `techfuel.net`, we'll call this new domain <code><b>dev</b>.techfuel.net</code>.
 I then procees to add the DEV domain to my `/etc/hosts` file, and specified `127.0.0.1` as the IP address for localhost.

 ### Initial Setup
 Create a folder to contain all the files that this guide will create, open Terminal and change to the newly created folder.